odk-x/docs/odkx-src/sync-endpoint.rst

     For running the UI application in the docker swarm create a folder in the sync-endpoint-default-setup directory and create a docker file inside it .
-    Copy the bootstrap.ldif file from the OpenLDAP directory to the new directory .
-Add the image of the UI application to be used and the copy command to copy the bootstrap.ldif file to the right location in the container .
+    Copy the templates folder from the phpLDAPadmin directory to the new directory .
+In the docker file ,add the image of the UI application to be used and the
+    "COPY" command to copy the templates folder to the right path inside the container .

     To build the docker image run the command in the sync-endpoint-default-setup-directory with tag odk/[YOUR_UI_APPLICATION_NAME] :